EnderMX/maldives-slr-mlgis-dissertation/README.md

 python scripts/fetch_onemap_arcgis.py
 ```

-This hits the OneMap public ArcGIS endpoint and downloads real GPS polygon centroids for all 1,560 island features.
+This hits the OneMap public ArcGIS endpoint, fetches all island polygon features, filters to the 181 inhabited islands, and writes real GPS polygon centroids to islands.json.
 It takes about 30-60 seconds and requires an internet connection.
 After it finishes, re-run the analysis to regenerate outputs with the updated coordinates:

 ```bash
 npm run analyse